 Greatly Increase >90% of range occurs in area subject to sea level rise (on low-lying Vulnerability: island(s) or in coastal zone).
 Increase Vulnerability: 50-90% of range occurs in area subject to sea level rise (on low- lying island(s) or in coastal zone).
 Somewhat Increase 10-49% of range occurs in area subject to sea level rise (on low- Vulnerability: lying island(s) or in coastal zone).
-Neutral: <10% of range occurs in area subject to sea level rise (on low-lying island(s) or in coastal zone).
+Neutral: <10% of range occur in area subject to sea level rise (on low-lying island(s) or in coastal zone).
+Includes inland areas not subject to sea level rise.
+Also, species that occur in an intertidal habitat that is expected to increase in extent with a rising sea level.